JaneySprings/DotNet.Meteor/README.md

     ![image](./img/debugger.png)

-1. In the status bar, select a project (if there are several projects in your opened folder) and a configuration (the debug is the default).
+1. In the status bar, select a project (if your opened folder contains several projects) and a configuration (the debug is the default).

     ![image](./img/status-1.png)